franciscopoggi/academic/content/courses/LawEcon/problems.md

 - Please answer all questions in a clear and concise way.
 - Typed and handwritten submissions are accepted.
 - If it applies, pay attention to your handwritting.
 - Preferred format is pdf via email.
-Physical submissions also accepted.
+Physical submissions are also accepted.
 - Questions and comments via email are welcomed (clarifying questions, typos, etc.).

 [Problem Set 1](/files/LawEcon/PS1.pdf) (Deadline September 25)